 2. They stock pretty much anything

-The majority of them sell drinks and snacks, but there’s also machines for ice creams, cigarettes, train tickets, bowls of hot noodles, beers and sake (for those with an 18+ card), umbrellas and phone chargers.
-There’s one in Shinjuku with fresh bananas, and another in Osaka that dispenses roast chickens.
-Of course, everyone’s heard the urban legend of vending machines stocked with underwear.
+The majority of them sell drinks (and sometimes snacks), but there’s also machines for ice creams, cigarettes, train tickets, bowls of hot noodles, beers and sake (for those with an 18+ card), umbrellas and phone chargers.

 3. It’s a good excuse to buy toys